Lesson: Understanding the Shop Object

 • switchTab(newTab) → switches between “Shop” and “Upgrades”

-Methods are like the actions the object knows how to perform.
+Methods are the actions the object knows how to perform.

 4. How it Connects to Other Parts